 This year, the month of Elul begins sundown on the 11th August and finishes at sundown on the 9th of September.

-Elul is a 29 day period before Rosh Hashanah and most of us carry an idea that Elul should be a month that includes introspection.
+Elul is a 29 day period before Rosh Hashanah.
+During this time, many people carry an idea that Elul should be a month that includes introspection.
 For most of us, Elul often passes by without us noticing or doing anything special.

 Without some structure, it is easy to forget that Elul is an introspective opportunity.